Tuulikey/DSA612-Assignment-1-2026/Library Management System/modules/README.md

-You can also point any REST client at `http://localhost:9090/library` — `sample-requests.http` is preloaded with working examples for the VS Code "REST Client" extension and HTTP Client.
+You can also point any REST client at `http://localhost:9090/library` — `handles-requests.http` is preloaded with working examples for the VS Code "REST Client" extension and HTTP Client.

 8. Notes